Risk Factors Dashboard

 Exposure to fluctuations in currency exchange rates and the failure of hedging arrangements

-Due to the global nature of our operations, we conduct business outside the U.S. in several currencies.
-Our primary currency exposures include the British Pound Sterling, Euro, Indian Rupee and Philippine Peso.
+Due to the global nature of our operations, we are exposed to market risk arising from fluctuations in foreign currency exchange rates, particularly in our primary currency exposures, namely the British Pound Sterling, Euro, Indian Rupee and Philippine Peso.
+These fluctuations can adversely affect our financial results.
 To the extent our international activities increase in the future, our exposure to fluctuations in currency exchange rates may increase as well.
-To manage this exposure, we utilize derivative instruments, namely foreign currency forward contracts.
-By their nature, all derivative instruments involve elements of market and credit risk.
-The market risk associated with these instruments resulting from currency exchange movements is expected to offset the market risk of the underlying transactions, assets and liabilities being hedged.
-Credit risk is managed through the continuous monitoring of exposure to the counterparties associated with these instruments.
-Our primary objective in holding derivatives is to reduce the volatility of earnings with changes in foreign currency.
+To manage this exposure, we use derivative instruments, specifically foreign currency forward contracts, that are designed to offset the impact of currency movements on a portion of our projected operating expenses related to our primary currency exposures.
+Although we believe that our foreign exchange hedging policies are reasonable and prudent under the circumstances, our attempt to hedge fluctuations in foreign currency exchange rates may not be successful, which could cause an adverse impact on both our results of operations and cash flows.
 Although we believe that our foreign exchange hedging policies are reasonable and prudent under the circumstances, our attempt to hedge against these risks may not be successful, which could cause an adverse impact on both our results of operations and cash flows.

 Business performance may not be sufficient to meet financial guidance or publicly disclosed long-term targets

-We provide public, full-year financial guidance based upon assumptions regarding our expected financial performance, including our ability to grow revenues and Organic ASV plus professional services, to meet our planned expenses and maintain a certain tax rate, and our ability to achieve our profitability targets.
+We provide public, full-year financial guidance based upon assumptions regarding our expected financial performance, including our ability to grow revenues and Organic ASV, to meet our planned expenses and maintain a certain tax rate, and to achieve our profitability targets.
 We can provide no assurances that we will be able to maintain the levels of growth and profitability that we have experienced in the past, or that our growth strategies will be successful.
-If we are unable to successfully execute on our strategies to achieve our growth objectives and retain our existing clients, or if we experience higher than expected operating costs or taxes, we risk not meeting our full-year financial guidance or may find it necessary to revise such guidance during the year.
+If we are unable to successfully execute on our strategies to achieve our growth objectives and retain our existing clients, or if we experience higher than expected operating costs or taxes, we risk not meeting our full-year financial guidance or may find it necessary to revise such guidance during the year, which could have an adverse impact on our stock price.

-Economic, political and market forces beyond our control could adversely affect our business.
+Economic, political and other forces beyond our control could adversely affect our business.

 Risks Relating to Our Debt